Sexual Dysfunction in Females

 What is sexual dysfunction?

 Sexual dysfunction refers to a problem during any phase of the sexual response cycle that prevents the individual or couple from experiencing satisfaction from the sexual activity.
-The sexual response cycle has four phases: excitement, plateau, orgasm and resolution.

 How does sexual dysfunction affect women?

 The most common problems related to sexual dysfunction in women include:

 - Inhibited sexual desire: Inhibited sexual desire is a lack of sexual desire or interest in sex.
 Many factors can contribute to a lack of desire, including hormonal changes, medical conditions and treatments (for example cancer and chemotherapy), depression, pregnancy, stress and fatigue.
 Boredom with regular sexual routines also may contribute to a lack of enthusiasm for sex, as can lifestyle factors, such as careers and the care of children.